rael-g/Piece/docs/Architecture/Layers/HighLevel/Design.md

 *   **Clean and Idiomatic C# Interface:** Abstraction of C++ complexity to focus on game logic.
 ## 3. Interaction with the Piece.Core (C++)

 The Piece.Framework plays a crucial role in configuring the Piece.Core (C++).
-Instead of merely consuming a fixed C-compatible API, the C# layer leverages its .NET Dependency Injection (DI) system to resolve C# wrapper factories (e.g., `VulkanGraphicsDeviceFactory`, `GlfwWindowFactory`) for various C++ backends.
-These C# wrappers encapsulate `IntPtr`s to actual C++ factory instances (e.g., `IGraphicsDeviceFactory*`, `IWindowFactory*`) residing in the native backend DLLs.
+Instead of merely consuming a fixed C-compatible API, the C# layer leverages its .NET Dependency Injection (DI) system to resolve C# wrapper factories (e.g., `VulkanGraphicsDeviceFactory`, `GlfwWindowFactory`) for various C++ low-level implementations.
+These C# wrappers encapsulate `IntPtr`s to actual C++ factory instances (e.g., `IGraphicsDeviceFactory*`, `IWindowFactory*`) residing in the native low-level implementation DLLs.
 During the engine's initialization, the C# layer uses P/Invoke to pass these C++ factory pointers, along with any relevant configuration options, to a C++ Service Locator in the Piece.Core.
-This fundamentally shifts the responsibility of backend selection and configuration from hardcoded C++ logic to the flexible .NET DI system.
+This fundamentally shifts the responsibility of low-level implementation selection and configuration from hardcoded C++ logic to the flexible .NET DI system.
 Once configured, the Piece.Core can then use these provided C++ factories to create concrete `IGraphicsDevice`, `IWindow`, and other low-level C++ objects.

 ### 3.1.
 Safe Interop Strategy: Encapsulating Unsafe Code